José Sarney: Vice presidency

 Despite his support for the government's heavy-handed measures against dissent, Sarney had never been quite accepted by the military establishment, which tried to block his career.
 In 1979 ARENA reorganized as the Democratic Social Party (PDS), and Sarney remained the party's president.
 In 1984, the junta was under pressure due to popular protests to reinstate direct elections for president (Diretas Já movement).
 PDS was divided but launched Paulo Maluf as its candidate for the presidency in indirect elections.

-Sarney disagreed with this decision and left PDS to form the Liberal Front Party, which then allied with the PMDB.
+Sarney disagreed with this decision and left PDS to form the Liberal Front Party (PFL), which then allied with the PMDB.
 As part of the deal, Sarney became Tancredo Neves' running mate on the opposition ticket.
 Neves won the election of 15 January 1985, but became gravely ill the night before his inauguration.
 Sarney assumed office as vice-president and acting president until Neves died on 21 April, and he formally became the first civilian president in 21 years.